dacaldera/CFTA_Spring2021/Course Materials/Project Sheets/Project_2_Digital_Collage.md

 ...
 ```
+# Add Code ...orange_cat
-* **Add Code ...orange_cat** - Now lets figure out the for loop part.
+* Now lets figure out the for loop part.
 To make a grid of images, we will need a nested for loop.
 The variables within the for loops will detrmine the number of rows and columns of the grid, therefore those numbers will need to be tweaked to get it to look any particular way.
 Press play and tweak the code until it looks the way needed
 ```
 PImage orange_cat;